quadrimegistus/the_divine_thought_of_automation/README.md

 # Design-to-Code Infrastructure

 * Parse any .xml UI design into a functioning React / Angular / Vue component without the need to type any logic.
-* Parse any C4 Model diagram into functional API components in any programming language without the need to type any logic.
+* Parse any C4 Model diagram into functional API components in any programming language without the need to type any logic, or create any Code level C4 Model diagrams.
 * Parse any .csv Abstract Profile into functional parameters that define all configuration requirements for software without the need to type any logic.

 # End Result